GSA/fedramp-gov/_posts/2022-05-19-first-oscal-system-security-plan.md

 layout: blog-page
 ---

-<h4>FedRAMP Receives an OSCAL Formatted System Security Plan (SSP)</h4>
-FedRAMP is excited to announce that the first Open Security Controls Assessment Language (OSCAL) formatted System Security Plan (SSP) was accepted from a FedRAMP authorized Cloud Service Provider (CSP.)
+FedRAMP is excited to announce that the first Open Security Controls Assessment Language (OSCAL) formatted System Security Plan (SSP) was accepted from a FedRAMP authorized Cloud Service Provider (CSP).
 This is a milestone achievement for the program and kickstarts FedRAMPs ability to apply automated validations.

 FedRAMP encourages CSPs and 3PAOs to begin using <a href="https://github.com/GSA/fedramp-automation/tree/master/src/validations#what-is-this" target="_blank" rel="noopener noreferrer">automated validation</a> rules to self-test prior to submitting a package to FedRAMP.
 As the automated validations process progresses, FedRAMP will release more rules for industry to use.
 You can find more information using the following resources:
 - **<a href="https://www.fedramp.gov/additional-fedramp-oscal-resources-and-templates/" target="_blank" rel="noopener noreferrer">August 2020 FedRAMP blog:</a>** OSCAL resources and templates